botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >In the [PortSwigger Practice Exam APP](https://portswigger.net/web-security/certification/takepracticeexam/index.html) we ***identify*** SQLi on the advance search function by adding a single quote and the response result in `HTTP/2 500 Internal Server Error`.

->SQLMAP version `1.7.2#stable` and `1.6 both able to exploit the PortSwigger Practice exam. [bmdyy Practice Exam walkthrough of SQLMAP](https://youtu.be/yC0F05oggTE?t=563)
+>After doing some testing with SQLMAP versions `1.7.2#stable` and `1.6`, I found that both are able to exploit the PortSwigger Practice exam.
+Walkthrough from [bmdyy doing the Practice Exam using SQLMAP](https://youtu.be/yC0F05oggTE?t=563) for reference of the parameters used.

 [PortSwigger Forum thread - SQLMAP](https://forum.portswigger.net/thread/stage-2-of-practice-exam-with-sqlmap-1-7-2-2078f927)